Theodore Christianson

-Theodore Christianson (September 12, 1883 – December 9, 1948) was an American politician who served as the 21st Governor of Minnesota from January 6, 1925, until January 6, 1931.
+Theodore Christianson (September 12, 1883 – December 9, 1948) was an American politician who served as the 21st governor of Minnesota from January 6, 1925, until January 6, 1931.

 Early life and education

 Christianson was born in Lac qui Parle Township, Minnesota.
 He was of Norwegian descent.
 He attended Dawson High School.
 Christianson graduated from the University of Minnesota in 1906 and the University of Minnesota Law School in 1909.
 He was admitted to the Minnesota State Bar in 1909.

 Career

 Before entering politics, Christianson had pursued dual careers in western Minnesota, where he practiced law and was editor and publisher of the Dawson Sentinel for fifteen years.
 During his time with the Dawson Sentinel, Christianson published anti-German and anti-Bolshevik editorials, particularly targeting Albert Pfaender, son of William Pfaender, of New Ulm.
 He served as a member of the Minnesota House of Representatives for five terms.

 "More Ted, Less Taxes" was the Christians's campaign slogan when he ran for governor in 1924.
 During his administration, he limited taxes and cut expenditures at every level of state government.
-He was re-elected twice.
+While running for his first term in 1924, Christianson received endorsements from incumbent governor J.A.O.
+Preus and Representative Thomas D. Schall.
+Christianson's campaign was focused on "No compromise with Socialism in any of its disguises."
+Christianson believed that the Farmer-Labor Party policies of state-owned railroads and utilities would bring the country into debt.
+Instead, Christianson proposed that the state's finances should be redirected to funding education.
+Christianson would be the first gubernatorial candidate to campaign towards women, speaking at local women Republican gatherings.

 During his tenure as governor, Christianson established a three-member Commission of Administration and Finance.
 This so-called "Big Three" unleashed the veto power of the chief executive, who slashed budget appropriations he considered extravagant.

 In 1925, the Minnesota Senate and House of Representatives passed a bill for eugenics-based sterilization.
 Governor Christianson signed the bill into law, and on January 8, 1926, six women living in a mental asylum in Fairbault were sterilized.